 And what it means is that Hillary will be having to hold rallies in states that she thought were in the bag.

-So you might you might have a point there.
+So you might have a point there.

-She'll she'll she certainly won't want to assume that New York is in the bag, so she'll be having to campaign there and in New Jersey.
+She certainly won't want to assume that New York is in the bag, so she'll be having to campaign there and in New Jersey.

-I think that well, I think that's true.
+Well, I think that's true.

-She's from Hillary is from whatever s uh suits their their purpose.
+Hillary is from whatever suits their purpose.

-That i I mean, in other words, it would be good if whoever's the nominee this November wins big by putting some of these states back in the Republican column, Scott.
+I mean, in other words, it would be good if whoever's the nominee this November wins big by putting some of these states back in the Republican column, Scott.

 Yeah, I'd love that.

-I would just it's like uh I think a vote for Trump is a reset button.
+I think a vote for Trump is a reset button.

 Yeah, maybe.

-We don't I mean that's his argument.
+We don't, I mean, that's his argument.

 We don't know that.

-Uh and the other argument in favor of that is that he's brought uh lots of uh he he claims he's brought lots of millions of extra people in, and this the turnout in these Republican primaries is phenomenal.
+And the other argument in favor of that is that he's brought lots of, he claims he's brought lots of millions of extra people in, and the turnout in these Republican primaries is phenomenal.

-But we'll see about that.
+We'll see about that.

-But certainly Trump's argument that if he's the candidate, New York and New Jersey and Pennsylvania and some of these other places are suddenly competitive uh all over again.
+But certainly Trump's argument that if he's the candidate, New York and New Jersey and Pennsylvania and some of these other places are suddenly competitive all over again.

 Thanks for your call, Scott.